-Alternative treatments, coupled with traditional medications, could help speed up the cancer treatment process.
+Alternative treatments like floating in float tanks, coupled with traditional medications, could help speed up the cancer treatment process.

 Once an individual has been diagnosed with cancer, there are a few possible options for treatment, including chemotherapy, radiation, and surgery.
 Early detection will make these cancer treatments much more effective, and alternative treatments, such as herbs and supplements may speed up the recovery process and make the body more susceptible to treatment.

 Both medical and homeopathic doctors recommend that herbs and supplements be taken in conjunction with traditional treatments.
 Trying alternative methods alone, especially depending on the stage of the cancer, may not work to remove the cancer; and after a certain point it may be too late to begin conventional treatments.
 Physical activity, like yoga, and even meditation, can also reduce stress and anxiety, which reduces the side effects of cancer treatments, especially chemotherapy.